 Automatic Page Hierarchy with the Eleventy Navigation Plugin

-The Eleventy Navigation Plugin can be used to add breadcrumbs to a website.
-Hierarchical relationships between templates are set up by adding according key and parent properties to the eleventyNavigation front matter object.
-Additionally, a title property can be supplied for the current entry.
-The order of the pages in the navigation can be defined using the order property.
+The Eleventy Navigation Plugin enables the addition of breadcrumbs to a website.
+Hierarchical relationships between templates are established by adding the corresponding key and parent properties to the eleventyNavigation front matter object.
+Additionally, a title property can be supplied for the current entry, while the order property defines the sequence of the pages.

-Setting the key and parent properties to build the relationship between templates requires finding appropriate key names.
-In case the templates of a website are stored in an hierarchical directory structure, the eleventyNavigation object can be populated automatically.
+Building these relationships by manually setting the key and parent properties requires finding appropriate key names.
+However, if the website templates are stored in a hierarchical directory structure, the eleventyNavigation object can be populated automatically.

 Solution for Websites with One Root